This complete double wide remodel is amazing!

 My tip is just go at it as a normal home remodel project!

-Forget the words “mobile home” unless you’re installing a wood stove (make sure it’s mobile home approved), other then that just GO FOR IT!!
+Forget the words “mobile home” unless you’re installing a wood stove (make sure it’s mobile home approved), other than that just GO FOR IT!!
 Everything else can be braced & tweaked!

 The advice you’d give someone considering a manufactured home:

 Manufactured home’s are built to code just like every other home!
 The headers are there just like your ground built homes!
 In fact, my husband said it’s harder to tear out a wall in a manufactured home than a ground constructed home.

 In fact, my husband said it’s harder to tear out a wall in a manufactured home than a ground constructed home.

 When we bought this manufactured home they said the only thing not to code for our home to be in a subdivision is the pitch on the roof but I notice the newer mobile home’s have a roof pitch that meets building codes now.
 We paid $37k for our house and it’s been paid off for 10 years.
 I don’t want a house payment!